openpolitics/manifesto/manifesto/democracy.md

 ## Republic

-To become a truly democractic country, the UK should become a republic.
+To become a truly democratic country, the UK should become a republic.
 The monarchy would be replaced with an elected President who will act as Head of State.
 We recommend the [model proposed by Republic](http://republic.org.uk/What%20we%20want/In%20depth/The%20Case%20for%20a%20Republic/Policy/index.php).

 The President would be mainly a ceremonial position, and should be apolitical and not affiliated to any party.
 The Prime Minster would remain as Head of Government, and would be appointed by the President after a General Election, as is the case with the Queen now.
 The President will not be involved in the legislative process.